Diana-nyamai/TO-DO-LIST/README.md

 # TO-DO-LIST

-This is a simple web application that allows you to create a to-do list using HTML, CSS, and JavaScript.
+This is a simple web application that allows you to create a to-do list created using HTML, CSS, and JavaScript.
 You can add new items, mark them as completed, and remove them from the list.

 ## Getting Started